 Customize Letters and Resumes

 Resist the temptation to create form letters and one-size-fits-all resumes.
 “After researching the company, you need to address how leveraging these skills will benefit the company—do this in your cover letter and interview responses,” Murphy said.

-Her views are shared by Michele Mavi, career strategist and founder at MonumentalMe.com, which provides professional development coaching for individuals and teams.
-“Communication skills are often what makes one candidate stand out over another one with a similar background,” she told The Balance.
-“To be impressive in an interview, you need to have command of your presentation and that usually comes with practice.”
+Murphy's views are shared by Michele Mavi, career strategist and founder at MonumentalMe.com, which provides professional development coaching for individuals and teams.
+“Communication skills are often what makes one candidate stand out over another one with a similar background,” Mavi told The Balance.
+“To be impressive in an interview, you need to have command of your presentation, and that usually comes with practice.”

 Clean Up Your Online Presence